cloudera/hue/docs/sdk/sdk.md

 * Tool tips
 * etc

-Adding these kinds of things to your application require only that you use prescribed DOM structures with specific attributes.
+Adding these kinds of things to your application requires only that you use prescribed DOM structures with specific attributes.
 For example, let's say you wanted to have a sortable table in your response.
 All that you would need to do is write your template to output your table with the following HTML structure:

 	<table class="ccs-data_table selectable sortable" cellpadding="0" cellspacing="0">
 		<thead>